 - Since death is finite, this is the easiest one to contemplate and quantify.
 Consider the length of time the coverage will be needed.
 Ideally, premiums on the coverage will be level until the expected retirement date of the key person.
 If the retirement date is unknown, it is best to purchase permanent coverage to avoid sharp price increases when the key person is in their fifties, sixties, and seventies.

 - Primarily needed for the disabled key person not the company

 - Some specialty carriers offer coverage to the company to cover losses during the first 12 months of a disability

 - Buy – Sell coverage may make sense in some share purchase scenarios but costs versus benefits needs to be examined

 - Critical Illness Insurance

-- While disabilities—most often due to mental health or musko-skeletal conditions —are the likely reasons a key person would be sidelined, a critical illness can make it virtually impossible for a key person to continue to contribute to the organization.
+- While disabilities—most often due to mental health or musculoskeletal conditions —are the likely reasons a key person would be sidelined, a critical illness can make it virtually impossible for a person to continue contributing to the organization.
 When serious illnesses strike, this type of insurance provides a lump sum payment to the businesses to offset lost revenue and increased expenses.

 Business Continuation planning is a process and not an event.
 The plan should be revisited on an annual basis, and the insurance needs to be reassessed approximately every three years or during periods of rapid change.
 If you are unsure where to start, reach out.
 We can help implement or review your continuation plan and key person coverage.